3point14guy/notes/13_rails/rails-intro.md

 #### db/
 Your Rails application will have model objects that interact with relational database tables.
 You can manage the relational database with code that you would add to this directory.

+When we did the atm project, we had to keep logging in and creating accounts to test our code.
+We weren't persisting (or saving) our data.

 For right now, you probably on see the seeds.rb file.
 The migrate folder and other files won't appear until